tkhongsap/rmf-market-pulse-mcp-automate/replit.md

     3.  `rmf-comparison-table.html`: Multi-fund comparison table.
     4.  `rmf-performance-chart.html`: SVG line chart for NAV history.
     The total widget bundle size is optimized to 84KB.
 -   **Data Management (RMFDataService)**: A centralized data access layer handling RMF fund data.
-It uses eager loading of CSV data (403 funds, 2MB) into memory on startup for instant access and lazy loading of per-fund NAV history JSON data on demand.
-In-memory caching ensures optimal performance.
+It queries PostgreSQL database on startup to load 442 funds into memory (~5 seconds) for instant access.
+NAV history is lazily loaded from the database on demand.
+In-memory caching ensures optimal performance. **Single source of truth: PostgreSQL database updated by daily pipeline.**
 -   **Validation**: Zod schemas are used for robust input validation for all MCP tools.
 -   **UI/UX Decisions**:
     -   **Minimalist Landing Pages**: All primary web pages (`/`, `/health`, `/mcp`) feature clean, React-style UI.